saezlab/ShinyFUNKI/inst/helppage.md

 ## Help page of the FUNKI application.
-### Tab: Upload Data
+### Upload Data
 All tools can be either applied on mouse or human data and require independent of the omics technology the output of a differential expression analysis.
-The table must contain the following columns (in arbitrary order):
+The table must contain the following commma separated columns (in arbitrary order):

 * `...`: Identifier of measured variable. `gene` for transcriptomics and `protein` for phosphoproteomics.
 Identifier must be encoded as symbols.
 * `contrast`: Name of the computed contrast in the differential expression analysis.